projectacrn/acrn-hypervisor/doc/tutorials/cpu_sharing.rst

 .. figure:: images/cpu_sharing_state.png
    :align: center

 After a new vCPU is created, the corresponding thread object is initiated.
 The vCPU layer invokes a wakeup operation.
 After wakeup, the state for the new thread object is set to RUNNABLE, and then follows its algorithm to determine whether or not to preempt the current running thread object.
 If yes, it turns to the RUNNING state.
 In RUNNING state, the thread object may turn back to the RUNNABLE state when it runs out of its timeslice, or it might yield the pCPU by itself, or be preempted.
 The thread object under RUNNING state may trigger sleep to transfer to BLOCKED state.

 Scheduler
 *********

 The below block diagram shows the basic concept for the scheduler.
-There are two kinds of scheduler in the diagram: NOOP (No-Operation) scheduler and IORR (IO sensitive Round-Robin) scheduler.
+There are two kinds of schedulers in the diagram: NOOP (No-Operation) scheduler and BVT (Borrowed Virtual Time) scheduler.

 - **No-Operation scheduler**:

   The NOOP (No-operation) scheduler has the same policy as the original 1-1 mapping previously used; every pCPU can run only two thread objects: one is the idle thread, and another is the thread of the assigned vCPU.
   With this scheduler, vCPU works in Work-Conserving mode, which always try to keep resource busy, and will run once it is ready.
 Idle thread can run when the vCPU thread is blocked.

-- **IO sensitive round-robin scheduler**:
+- **Borrowed Virtual Time scheduler**:

-  The IORR (IO sensitive round-robin) scheduler is implemented with the per-pCPU runqueue and the per-pCPU tick timer; it supports more than one vCPU running on a pCPU.
-It basically schedules thread objects in a round-robin policy and supports preemption by timeslice counting.

-  - Every thread object has an initial timeslice (ex: 10ms)
-  - The timeslice is consumed with time and be counted in the context switch and tick handler
-  - If the timeslice is positive or zero, then switch out the current thread object and put it to tail of runqueue.
-Then, pick the next runnable one from runqueue to run.
-  - Threads with an IO request will preempt current running threads on the same pCPU.
+  BVT (Borrowed Virtual time) is a virtual time based scheduling algorithm, it dispatching the runnable thread with the earliest effective virtual time.

+  TODO: BVT scheduler will be built on top of prioritized scheduling mechanism, i.e. higher priority threads get scheduled first, and same priority tasks are scheduled per BVT.

+  - **Virtual time**: The thread with the earliest effective virtual time (EVT) is dispatched first.
+  - **Warp**: a latency-sensitive thread is allowed to warp back in virtual time to make it appear earlier.
+It borrows virtual time from its future CPU allocation and thus does not disrupt long-term CPU sharing
+  - **MCU**: minimum charging unit, the scheduler account for running time in units of MCU.
+  - **Weighted fair sharing**: each runnable thread receives a share of the processor in proportion to its weight over a scheduling window of some number of MCU.
+  - **C**: context switch allowance.
+Real time by which the current thread is allowed to advance beyond another runnable thread with equal claim on the CPU.
+C is similar to the quantum in conventional timesharing.

 Scheduler configuration
 ***********************